No need to separate recyclables anymore, but they do need to be clean (food free)

 Electronics WILL NOT BE PICKED UP AT CURBSIDE BY Waste Management.

 Effective June 4th, 2012 No Electronics of any type will be picked up at curbside by the Township Collector.
 This includes Telephones, keyboards/Mice, LCD Monitors, Stereos & Speakers, Printers/Fax Machines, Small Appliances, DVD Players/VCR's/Microwaves, Computer Monitors.
 Please see the firms below that will take the material.
-Whitehall Township conducts an annual electronic recycling event which will be on May 13, 2017 from 9 A.M. to 1 P.M.
+Whitehall Township conducts an annual electronic recycling event which will be on May 16, 2020 from 9 A.M. to 1 P.M.
 REFER TO YOUR SPRING/SUMMER NEWSLETTER FOR INFORMATION AND CHARGES.
-GER Solutions of Hanover Twp AERC Recycling Solutions of Allentown and Aplus of Allentown provide an electronics recycling service.
-Computers, monitors, printers, laptops, keyboards, radios, stereos, modems, TV's ($30 fee), VCR's, microwaves, telephones, etc., are accepted.
+GER Solutions of Hanover Twp AERC Recycling Solutions of Allentown provide an electronics recycling service.
+Computers, monitors, printers, laptops, keyboards, radios, stereos, modems, TV's, VCR's, microwaves, telephones, etc., are accepted and fees will apply.

 RECYCLING DROP-OFF CENTER AT RANGE ROAD